felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 experience.
 Without realizing it, I always saw my books as someone else's items that I was borrowing, or some item that might become desirable in the future, like Pokémon trading cards.
 This was so wrong.
-As a student, I was depriving myself of potentially useful learning tools, in fear of wasting money.
+As a student, I was depriving myself of potentially useful learning tools in fear of wasting resources (money).
 I was like a mechanic who used his hands because he was afraid of breaking a wrench.
 Maybe I did this naturally since I was used to owning collectible items (see [how and why I got rid of my video game